 It wasn't Nerlens Noel.
 It wasn't Archie Goodwin.
 It wasn't Willie Cauley-Stein.

 In the closing five minutes, two huge 3-pointers by Julius Mays and back-to-back contested shots by Kyle Wiltjer pushed Kentucky past Tennessee, 75-65, on rainy, sleety, chilly Tuesday night in Lexington.

 All those future NBA players on the Kentucky roster?
 They cheered for Mays and Wiltjer along with the 24,033 at Rupp, where the Vols fell to 4-34 all-time.

-“We just really didn’t want to fall to 0-3 (in the SEC) and then have to claw and dig our way out of this,” said McRae, after doing all his could as UT’s lone double-digit scorer with a game-high 23 points.
+"We just really didn't want to fall to 0-3 (in the SEC) and then have to claw and dig our way out of this," said McRae, after doing all he could as UT's lone double-digit scorer with a game-high 23 points.